horseshoe/horseshoe/README.md

 #### Section (`{{# map}}`)
 Section tags in Horseshoe are similar to Mustache section tags.
 A section tag can either function as a conditional section or as a for each section.
 The contents of a conditional section are only rendered if the value evaluates to a non-null, non-zero value.
 The contents of a for each section are iterated once for every child.

-Internal objects that are treated as for each sections include arrays, iterables, and streams (if using Java 8+).
+Internal objects that are treated as for each sections include arrays, iterables, and streams (if using Java 8 and up).
 All other objects are treated as conditional sections.
 For booleans, the conditional section will only be rendered for `true` values.
 For numeric or character primitives, the conditional section will only be rendered for non-zero values.
-For optionals (if using Java 8+), the conditional section will only be rendered for values that are present.
+For optionals (if using Java 8 and up), the conditional section will only be rendered for values that are present.
 The conditional section is never rendered for a null value.

 All sections except for booleans push the value onto the context stack.
 For each sections push each child item onto the stack as it iterates over the value.

 #### Inverted Section (`{{^ exists}}`)
 Inverted section tags are used to negate a conditional or for each section.
 Inverted sections are only rendered when the negated section would not be rendered.
 Null objects, numeric zero values, `false`, as well as empty lists or arrays are several examples of values that will cause an inverted section to be rendered.

 An inverted section tag can be left empty (`{{^}}`) to indicate that the inverted section will be rendered when the conditional associated with the current section is false.
-For example:
+For example,
 ```horseshoe
 {{#a}}
   a evaluates to true